kaljuste/campaign_evaluation/README.md

 Automatically turn campaign dashboard data into **actionable insights**—delivered as an email report and available via a **chat assistant** for follow-up Q&A.

 **Live entry point:** <https://n8n.rationaleyes.ai/form/pfizer_usecase>
+(enter the same link again if you want to test both evaluation and chat with AI)

 **Public repo:** <https://github.com/kaljuste/campaign_evaluation>

 ---